José Ortega y Gasset's "The Revolt of the Masses" a Century Later

 Many fit neatly into the mass-mind category described above - though I’d never tell them that.
 Suffice it to say, such mass minds are not the types to read long philosophical essays they stumble upon on the Internet.
 After all, sustained self-reflection is not something they do well.
 These are people that I can’t imagine ever pausing to reflect, to doubt, to impose upon themselves a life of self-discipline and service to some higher cause.

 Maybe I’m wrong, though.
 I don’t have access to anyone else’s inner world, so I understand that judgments about my fellow humans are provisional at best.
 The same fraught calculus applies to me.
 My own snap judgment puts me in the noble class (if I may be so bold).
 I’ve been a member of the armed forces for over 28 years, so there’s something better beyond myself that I submit to and serve.
-I’ve always put the needs of the Army over my own; I still live a life of mental and physical discipline; I strive for excellence in whatever I do.
+I’ve always put the needs of my country and community over my own, and will continue to do so; I still live a life of mental and physical discipline; I strive for excellence in whatever I do.
 As I've gotten older, that has not changed.

 And yet, the nagging doubt that this does not make me “noble” in the way Ortega meant.
 Not noble enough, anyway.
 It could very well be that I’m another vulgar mediocrity in a world already full of them, a wannabe intellectual with neither the mind nor the educational pedigrees to be anything more than a dabbler: a modern-day Jude the Obscure, if you will.
 I’ll have to leave unresolved the very real possibility that the writer of this essay is guilty of the same overestimation of his merit that he attributes to so many others.